 Juninho returned to the club that had wronged him and to the fans that loved him.
 The whole time he was away, the stadium would echo with chants and songs of their once physical embodiment on the pitch; songs glorifying his performances in the Copa Libertadores, and others idolising his free kicks.
 When he made his comeback, he did it on a $350 a month contract – the national minimum wage.
 Reinstated as simply Juninho, and with a change at the top level of the club, the Sao Januario had its king back.

 Money had never interested Juninho – at least not his price tag.
 When he left Lyon in 2009 aged 34, he left on a free transfer after the club agreed to terminate his contract a year early.
 He won seven league titles in his first seven seasons at the club and finished third with Lyon in his last.
 Before he signed for them, the club had never won Ligue 1.

 As Lyon’s chairman, Jean-Michel Aulas, broke the news in an emotional press conference, Juninho sat next to him crying.
-“Juni,” Aulas referred to him as.
+“Juni,” as referred to him by Aulas.
 Not Juninho Pernambucano, not even Juninho – just Juni.

 It came just days after his last goal for the club – his 100th – and what turned out to be his last appearance, too.
 He had joined the French side in 2001, entering his prime, on a free transfer.

 “Vasco da Gama have not fulfilled their obligations towards me,” said Juninho about his transfer, “so I sought legal recourse to win my rights.”
 Having not played in over five months, a Brazilian court upheld the severing of his contract, leaving him free to move to Europe for the first – and only – time in his career.

 He left by the same means eight years later.